-By opening their properties to new forms of cultural organization, changing the order of previously expressed ideas about how contemporary art is organized for the public [i.e. through the gaze and outcomes of art’s ruling institutions], the artist connects with her true totemic variable – aesthetic life.
+By opening their properties to new forms of cultural organization and changing the order of previously expressed ideas about how contemporary art is organized for the public [i.e., through the gaze and outcomes of art’s ruling institutions], the artist connects with her true totemic variable – aesthetic life.
 Where the cultural designs of these self-organized artist-run spaces present us with a counter-logic to the order and regime of contemporary art’s legitimacy and raison d’être, and in doing so, heighten the evidence that art is not a belief system nor a hobby of a particular partisan politic.
 Instead, such pure acts of intention are as close as we can get in form and content to public displays of knowledge.
-Of these you can mention a whole list of people, too long to mark here.
-But in a real sense, this points to the fact that while a self-organized theory of relational activity driven by artistic interventions is occurring in practice – the various publics meeting upon these productions are really the idea and motivation, behind transforming unsuspecting spaces in suburbia into cultural centers.
+Of these, you can mention a whole list of people, too long to mark here.
+But in a real sense, this points to the fact that while a self-organized theory of relational activity driven by artistic interventions is occurring in practice – the various publics meeting upon these productions are the idea and motivation behind transforming unsuspecting spaces in suburbia into cultural centers.

 May 2016 [Revised for this online version, July 2017]